aliyun/terraform-provider-alicloud/website/docs/r/quotas_quota_application.html.markdown

 Provides a Quotas Quota Application resource.
 Details of Quota Application.

-For information about Quotas Quota Application and how to use it, see [What is Quota Application](https://help.aliyun.com/document_detail/440566.html).
+For information about Quotas Quota Application and how to use it, see [What is Quota Application](https://www.alibabacloud.com/help/en/quota-center/latest/api-doc-quotas-2020-05-10-api-doc-createquotaapplication).

--> **NOTE:** Available in v1.117.0+.
+-> **NOTE:** Available since v1.117.0.

 ## Example Usage